kanwal019/microservices/README.md

 # microservices
-A basic sample of .Net Core Microservices
+A basic sample of .Net Core Microservices with Rabbit MQ and JWT.